Dev-Harshupadhyay/Dev-Harshupadhyay/README.md

 - 🌦️ Also created **[Weather App](https://weather-j82w.onrender.com/)** – A real-time weather tracking application.
 - 🤖 Specializing in **Telegram Automation** using Pyrogram and Kurigram.
 - 💻 Eager to collaborate on interesting **Web Development** and **AI projects**.
-- ☕ Fun fact: My best coding breakthroughs often happen when I'm experimenting with new APIs!

 ---